skylarbpayne/ml-public-health/README.md

-# Machine Learning for Public Health (Bakersfield College Hackathon)
+# Machine Learning for Public Health

 This workshop intends to help you get your feet wet with machine learning on a public health related problem.
 By no means will this workshop make you